OliverMacD/Mechanical-Engineering-Club_IoT-Server/README.md

 ## Main Use
 ### How to Start & Run Main Computer and IoT Dashboard
     1. Turn on Computer
-    2. When the red exclimation mark appears
+    2. When the red exclimation mark appears:
         2.1.
 Press Ctrl+L to reach the boot menu
         2.2.
 Hit Escape
         2.3.
 Select MMC for the boot Option
-    3. TODO
+    3. Connect Laptop to internet if autoconnect fails 4.
 ### How to Connect Devices to IoT Server and Publish to MQTT Broker
 TODO
 ### How to Connect other Devices to IoT Dashboard